lamarquise/printf/README.md

 Space is not a valid flag, it has no effect, left untreated.
 Width can be any size.
 Is secure once again because of the fill with and fjoin combination.
 Frees are a bit insanely overlly redundant, but id rather that than leaks...
+Security is questionable, have str = ... if that thing fails, str leaks...

 ### Everything Else